eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Boolean

 Whether to enable the IP\_PKTINFO on UDP sockets to get hold of the packet destination address and interface on which it was received.
 This allows for better filtering on discovery packets, but comes at a small performance penalty.
+Enabled by default if supported.

-The default value is: ``true``
+The default value is: ``default``

 .. _`//CycloneDDS/Domain/Internal/GenerateKeyhash`: